Maysen42/HyFiVe_Deckbox2.0/02_Deckbox/01_Hardware/README.md

-# Deck Box - Hardware
+# deckbox - Hardware

 # Bill of Material

-The following parts are needed to manufacture a HyFiVe deck box.
+The following parts are needed to manufacture a HyFiVe deckbox.

 | #   | Amount | Unit | Name                                                                                                                        | GTIN                                  |
 | --- | ------ | ---- | --------------------------------------------------------------------------------------------------------------------------- | ------------------------------------- |